grafana/explore-traces/docs/sources/_index.md

 You can change the **Scope** to show **Resource** or **Span**.

+Using the **Group by** selector, you can group the selected metric by different attributes.
+For example, if you have selected **Errors** as a metric type and then choose the `service.name` attribute, then the displayed results show the number of errors sorted by the `service.name` with the most matches.

+The app defaults to `service.name` and displays other commonly used resource level attributes such as `cluster`, `environment`, and `namespace`.
+However, in the drop-down list, you can choose any resource level attribute to group by.

 #### Modify a filter

 Selecting an option for a filter automatically updates the displayed data.
 If there are no matches, the app displays a “No data for selected query” message.